Volkswagen Golf TDI Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Volkswagen Golf TDI
+A guide to repairs, service, and maintenance costs for your Volkswagen Golf TDI

 Shifting issues due to internal problems in high mileage automatic transmissions can be difficult to resolve without transmission replacement.

 Oil and carbon tend to build up, creating restrictions in the intake manifold.
 Symptoms will be loss of power (sometimes severe) and poor fuel economy.